Recruiting for Editor-in-Chief, Editorial Board Members and Peer Reviewers

 Food and Agricultural Immunology is an international open access journal publishing immunological research with applications in food, agricultural, environmental, and veterinary science.
 The journal aims to expand our understanding of the interactions at the interface of food and immune systems.

 Key Skills and Attributes

-Here are the skills and attributes we are looking for in a successful applicant:
+If you are interested in applying, please consider the skills and attributes we are looking for in a successful candidate:

 Applications must include:

 - A letter detailing your interest and suitability for the role of Editor-in-Chief